 Charles Goodyear, an American self-taught chemist and manufacturing engineer, invents vulcanised rubber.
 Vulcanisation is a process of transforming rubber with sulfur to make it a firm pliable material, ideal to make tyres.

-In 1846, Robert William Thomson, a Scottish railroad engineer, manufactured and obtained the patent for the “aerial wheel".
-His invention consisted of a tube made up of “a number of folds of canvas, saturated and covered on both sides with rubber or gutta-percha" (a substance obtained from the latex of a Malaysian tree), then vulcanised and covered with leather.
-The tube made in this way.
+Robert William Thomson, a Scottish railroad engineer, manufactured and obtained the patent for the “aerial wheel”: a tube made up of “a number of folds of canvas, saturated and covered on both sides with rubber or gutta-percha”, then vulcanised and covered with leather.

-In 1888, the veterinary surgeon John Boyd Dunlop imagined a wheel, which associated fabric, gum, leather and air.
+The Irish the veterinary surgeon John Boyd Dunlop imagined a wheel, which associated fabric, gum, leather and air.
 This imperfect tyre was rapidly applied to bicycles and gained a sharp success.

 These tyres – an inner tube with compressed air and an outer casing – are known as bias-ply tyres.

 Frank Saiberling invented grooved tyres with improved road traction.

 Philip Strauss invented the first practical tyre.

 Steel-belted radial tyres appeared in Europe.
 Ply cords radiate out from the centre of the tyre.
 In addition, the crown is made from layers that form a belt.

 First use of silica technology in tyre tread to cut rolling resistance while maintaining traction and wear.

 Winter tyres become increasingly mandatory in the EU, for example since 2018 in Sweden and 2019 in France.